shruti89041/Linux-task/Week2/task9.md

 ---

-## Expected Outcome

-After completing this task, you should be able to:

-* Update package repositories.
-* Install software packages using `apt`.
-* Verify successful package installation.
-* Remove packages and their configuration files.
-* Clean unused dependencies.
-* Understand the differences between `apt`, `dpkg`, and `snap`.
-* Choose the appropriate package manager based on the installation scenario.

----

-## Conclusion

-This task provides practical experience with Linux package management by demonstrating the complete lifecycle of software installation, verification, removal, and cleanup.
+eanup.
 It also highlights the roles of `apt`, `dpkg`, and `snap` in managing software on Linux systems.